bioinformatics-ptp/IMAGE/docs/image_sample_metadata.md

   * `Collection place longitude` (*number*) longitude of the place where the sample was collected
   * `Developmental stage` (*ontology_id*) developmental stage of the animal from which the specimen is collected
   * `Physiological stage` (*ontology_id*) physiological stage of the animal from which the specimen is collected
-  * `Availability` (*uri_value or text*) Either an e-mail address to contact about availability or a link to a web page giving information on who to contact.
+  * `Availability` (*text*) Either an e-mail address to contact about availability or a link to a web page giving information on who to contact.
 E-mail addresses should be prefixed with 'mailto:', e.g. 'mailto:samples@example.ac.uk'.
 In either case, long term support of the web page or e-mail address is necessary.
 Group e-mail addresses are preferable to indiviudal accounts.
 Allowed values are:
     * no longer available
     * mailto:a.valid@email